elbongurk/maltsters-ios/README.md

 # Maltsters #

 Proof of concept iOS app for displaying malt lot analysis data from maltsters.
-Includes import scripts for data avaialble from [Country Malt Group](http://coa.countrymaltgroup.com/maltlot.asp).

 ## To Install ##